Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/components/networkanimator.md

 title: NetworkAnimator
 ---
 ## Introduction
 The `NetworkAnimator` component provides you with a fundamental example of how to synchronize animations during a network session.
-Animation states are synchronized with players joining an existing network session and any client already connected prior to the animation state changing.
+Animation states are synchronized with players joining an existing network session and any client already connected before the animation state changing.
 - Players joining an existing network session will be synchronized with:
     - All of the `Animator`'s current properties and states.
         - _With exception to `Animator` trigger properties.
 These are only synchronized with already connected clients._